The New Ship Classes & More FAQ

 Yes, the AI will use all the new ship classes introduced by New Ship Classes & More.

 Are the new ship classes only for Mammalians?
 Do all cultures get the new ship classes?

-All cultures will utilize the new ship/station classes added by NSC: all 6 vanilla shipsets, the Plantoid DLC shipset, and all 18 “Extra Playable Races.”
+All cultures will utilize the new ship/station classes added by NSC: all 6 vanilla shipsets, the Plantoid DLC shipset, the Humanoid DLC shipset, and all 18 “Extra Playable Races.”

 How do I acquire a non-Steam version of the mod?